 Throughout our website, you will find suggestions on various forms of herbal remedies for all kinds of physical, mental, and spiritual issues and conditions.

 - None of these are recognized or approved by the FDA.
 They are not intended to diagnose, treat, or cure any disease.
-They have not been studied or evaluated as to the risks or effectiveness.
+They have not been studied or evaluated by the FDA as to the risks or effectiveness.

 I provide this information for those who choose to experiment outside of the accepted medical parameters.
-I have seen many people, myself and partner included, use these and other natural healing methods to regenerate their bodies.
-In my heart, I feel a sense of responsibility to share these gems of wisdom and experience for others who have the will to use them.
+I have seen many people, myself and partner included, who were able to use these and other natural healing methods to regenerate their bodies.
+In my heart, I feel a sense of responsibility to share these gems of wisdom and experience for others who have the will to try them and use them.

 Who Should Use Herbal Remedies

 Common sense tells us that not everyone is alike.
 Bodies respond to herbal and natural forms of healing differently.
 Not every method works for every person.